 Bitstamp Trading fees

 Always check the fees!
 That’s a very important lesson.
 There are a number of top crypto exchanges who don’t charge different fees between takers and makers.
 Usually, it is called that such exchanges’ trading fees are “flat”.
-Bitstamp is one of those exchanges and offers a flat trading fee of 0.25%.
+Bitstamp is one of those exchanges and offers a flat trading fee.
 The exchange does accordingly not care about whether you are a taker or a maker.
 For investors who prefer to pick-up existing orders from the order book, this might be an attractive trading fee model.

 Bitstamp Withdrawal fees